-How Often One Should Calibrate Laptop Battery?
+How Often Should You Calibrate a Laptop Battery?

 However, it is less likely that you need to do it very often in reality.

 For example, Apple does not recommend battery calibration for their latest models with built-in batteries.

 You should go through the manufacturer’s documentation to know if you should calibrate your laptop battery or not.

 However, that never means you will have to allow the battery to be stripped of its energy before using the laptop each time.

-Check the computer manual or help files.
-The calibration process or tool differs from one system to another (if two are not same models or from the same manufacturer).
+Check the manufacturer’s website to gather information on how to use the available utilities.
+The calibration process or tool differs from one system to another (if two are not the same model or from the same manufacturer).